RoryQo/Difference-in-Number-of-Children-by-Education-Level-in-Men/README.md

 - **$\theta_A$**: Average number of children for men with a bachelor's degree.
 - **$\theta_B$**: Average number of children for men without a bachelor's degree.

----

 ## Methodology

 ### 1. Bayesian Poisson Model

-Since the number of children is right-skewed due to external social, economic, and biological factors, we analyze the data with a **Poisson distribution** due to its suitability for count data.
+Since our data has limited observations, and the number of children is right-skewed due to external social, economic, and biological factors, we analyze the data with a **Poisson distribution** due to its suitability for count data.
 A weak **gamma prior** is chosen due to its conjugacy with the Poisson likelihood.

 The model is defined as follows: